24.2: DNA Mutations, Damage, and Repair

 Table (\PageIndex{3}\): DNA Polymerases involved in Error-Prone Bypass

 The activity of error-prone DNA polymerases is tightly regulated to avoid the rampant introduction of mutations within the DNA sequence.
 One of the main mechanisms employed within a replisome stalled at the replication fork due to DNA damage involves the monoubiquitination of PCNA.
-Recall from Chapter 9, that PCNA is the sliding clamp that enables the DNA polymerase to bind tightly enough with the DNA during replication to mediate efficient DNA synthesis.
+Recall from Chapter 9 that PCNA is the sliding clamp that enables the DNA polymerase to bind tightly enough to the DNA during replication to mediate efficient DNA synthesis.
 Monoubiquitination of PCNA enables the recruitment of translesion DNA polymerases and the bypass of the damaged lesions during DNA synthesis.

 In recent years, scientific interest has been piqued by the discovery of a few individuals from northern Europe who are resistant to HIV infection.
 In 1998, American geneticist Stephen J. O’Brien at the National Institutes of Health (NIH) and colleagues published the results of their genetic analysis of more than 4,000 individuals.
 These findings indicate that many individuals of Eurasian descent (up to 14% in some ethnic groups) carry a deletion mutation, known as CCR5-delta 32, in the gene encoding CCR5.
-CCR5 is a coreceptor found on the surface of T-cells that is necessary for many strains of the virus to enter the host cell.
+CCR5 is a coreceptor on the surface of T-cells that is necessary for many strains of the virus to enter host cells.
 The mutation leads to the production of a receptor to which HIV cannot effectively bind, thereby blocking viral entry.
 People homozygous for this mutation have greatly reduced susceptibility to HIV infection, and those who are heterozygous have some protection from infection as well.

 It is not clear why people of northern European descent, specifically, carry this mutation.
 Still, its prevalence seems to be highest in northern Europe and steadily decreases in populations as one moves south.
 Research indicates that the mutation has been present since before HIV appeared and may have been selected for in European populations as a result of exposure to the plague or smallpox.
 This mutation may protect individuals from the plague, caused by the bacterium Yersinia pestis, and smallpox, caused by the variola virus, as this receptor may also be involved in the pathogenesis of these diseases.
 The age of this mutation is a matter of debate, but estimates suggest it appeared between 1875 and 225 years ago, and may have been spread from Northern Europe through Viking invasions.

 This exciting finding has led to new avenues in HIV research, including looking for drugs to block CCR5 binding to HIV in individuals who lack the mutation.
 Although DNA testing to determine which individuals carry the CCR5-delta 32 mutation is possible, there are documented cases of individuals homozygous for the mutation contracting HIV.
-For this reason, DNA testing for the mutation is not widely recommended by public health officials, as it may encourage risky behavior in those who carry the mutation.
+For this reason, DNA testing for the mutation is not widely recommended by public health officials, as it may encourage risky behavior among those who carry it.
 Nevertheless, inhibiting the binding of HIV to CCR5 continues to be a valid strategy for the development of drug therapies for those infected with HIV.

 Summary